saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 <details><summary><span className="api get">GET</span><code>/api/1/projects/&#123;project-id&#125;/builds/</code></summary>
 <p></p>

 Get all builds in a specific project.
-Each build is a distinct version that was either uploaded, or created by the TestFairy SDK.
+Each build is a distinct version that is either uploaded or created by the TestFairy SDK.

 #### Responses